 The school moved to its permanent location at Mapledurham Playing Fields (at the heart of the catchment area) during the summer of 2021.
+In December 2023 The Heights joined BPET multi academy trust.
 Following the original ethos of the Founding Trust Members, The Heights promotes sustainable travel to and from school and parents will be strongly encouraged to support the school's travel plan.